rob-9/LeInterview/README.md

 An AI-powered mock interview platform that provides real-time feedback on technical and behavioral interviews.

-## 🚀 Features
+## Features

-- **🎤 Real-time Speech Recognition**: Records and transcribes your responses during interviews
+- Real-time Speech Recognition: Records and transcribes your responses during interviews
-- **🤖 AI Feedback**: Provides instant feedback on your interview performance using Google's Gemini AI
+- AI Feedback: Provides instant feedback on your interview performance using Google's Gemini AI
-- **💻 Code Execution**: Execute and test code in Python, Java, C++, and JavaScript directly in the browser
+- Code Execution: Execute and test code in Python, Java, C++, and JavaScript directly in the browser
-- **🏢 Company-specific Questions**: Get interview questions tailored to specific companies
+- Company-specific Questions: Get interview questions tailored to specific companies
-- **📱 Responsive UI**: Modern, responsive interface optimized for all devices
+- Responsive UI: Modern, responsive interface optimized for all devices
-- **🔒 Secure**: No hardcoded API keys, proper environment variable management
+- Secure: No hardcoded API keys, proper environment variable management

-## 🛠️ Quick Start
+## Quick Start

 ### Automated Setup